modasser-nayem/lost-and-found-server-p8/README.md

 <br/>
 <!-- ABOUT THE PROJECT -->

+## About

+The Lost & Found website is a community-driven platform designed to help individuals report and reclaim lost items.
+By facilitating the reporting of both lost and found items, the website aims to create a seamless process for reuniting people with their belongings.
+The platform includes user-friendly features for reporting items, verifying ownership, and managing user profiles, with additional administrative tools for overseeing site activity and user management.

 ## API Documentation

 I used postman to do api documentation.
 Click the link below to view the api documentation.